zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 ![Commit](/images/staticSiteDeploy/commitDetails.png)

+Now that you have confirmed that your changes are indeed working, you should push your changes back up to GitHub.
+You can either use the Gui with the sync button or us the command line.

+{% terminal %}
+$ git push origin master
+Counting objects: 6, done.
+Delta compression using up to 4 threads.
+Compressing objects: 100% (3/3), done.
+Writing objects: 100% (3/3), 321 bytes | 0 bytes/s, done.
+Total 3 (delta 2), reused 0 (delta 0)
+To git@github.com:yourUsername/restaurant_site.git
+   7181a86..1472f4f  master -> master
+{% endterminal %}

+This step will
+become more important as your team grows past one person so your team mates can [integrate your changes into their work](http://git-scm.com/book/en/Distributed-Git-Distributed-Workflows){:target="_blank"}.

 You are now ready to share you change with the world by deploying your code to Heroku just like you did above.

 {% terminal %}